Sponsorship Visa UK Guide for Employers 2025

 1. Sponsor Licence Application Fees

-The level of fee for a UK sponsorship visa licence will depend on the size of the organisation.
-In some circumstances, the employer may be eligible to pay the small sponsor licence fee.
+The level of fee for a UK sponsorship visa licence will depend on the size of the organisation and the type of sponsor licence being applied for.

 Table: Sponsor Licence Application Fees